fbpx

 Fourth Stage

-One of the challenges people may face at this point is getting their medication just right.
+One of the challenges people may face at this point is getting their medication and treatment options just right.
 For example, they may want to try to figure out what the minimal amount of medication they can take is, particularly since medications can come with side effects.
 This could be difficult, and in some cases, their medical providers may be reluctant to reduce their dosage.

 Another challenge is that the individual’s family and friends may go overboard in trying to protect them at this stage.
 This is a natural urge, but while people initially do need safety and security in order to recover, they also need the opportunity to move beyond that and test their ability to thrive in the wider world.